mlabuda2/nf-tower-docs/docs/enterprise/index.md

 Kubernetes is emerging as the technology of choice for deploying applications that require high-availability, scalability, and security.
 Tower Enterprise includes configuration manifests for Kubernetes deployment.

-Here is the reference architecture diagram of Tower on AWS using Elastic Kubernetes Service (EKS):

 ![](_images/tower_reference_architecture_aws.png)
+*Reference architecture diagram of Tower on AWS using Elastic Kubernetes Service (EKS)*

 ## Tower container images